Khaled97Otour/Neural-Network-to-detect-autism/README.md

 - I used a GRU.
 - 5 frames were used for Sequential and create the motion.
-- I am kind to use logistic reagession for better result.
 - SGD optimizer was used to have the best result.